Tamirlv/Task-Manager-Game/README.md

 Playing:
 In the game you have 2 main screens:
-1. Tasks Component - Manage tasks (add, delete and update).
+1. Tasks Component - Manage tasks (add, delete and update tasks).
 2. Game Component - Play the game, reach highest score and level up.